Home/Projects/Front Garden Paving

 Project guide · 2026

-Front Garden Paving Planning Permission in London: The Complete 2026 Guide
+Front Garden Paving Planning Permission: The Complete 2026 Guide

 Paving the front garden for car parking or access requires planning permission above certain thresholds.
-The 2008 rules on permeable materials have reshaped front garden design across London.
+The 2008 rules on permeable materials have reshaped front garden design across England.

 Typical cost